MicoDan/url-shortener/README.md

 - Check backend logs: `docker-compose logs -f backend`.
 - Verify database connection.

+### Cannot start service db: Ports are not available.
+- Ensure port 3306 is free on your computer in order to run the mysql service.

 ### Database Connection Failed
 - Ensure MySQL container is running: `docker ps`.
 - Check database credentials.